contestAI/sberbank-catboost/README.md

 * Evaluate locally RMSE and AUC on your datasets.
 * Hyperparameter tuning using hyperopt.
 * CatBoost is well documented and has fast support from Yandex team.
+* Add holiday information: for each date column, add another column with information if that date inside Russian holidays.